 “ My eyes and my heart greeted the remains of those brave men whose cut-off heads made the cornerstone of the independence of their homeland.
 May the Serbs keep this monument!
 It will always teach their children the value of the independence of a people, showing them the real price their fathers had to pay for it. ”

-It made me think of this – which has caused more than a few people to claim I was being disrespectful, but which was, afterall, what it made me think of.
+It made me think of something – which has caused more than a few people to claim I was being disrespectful, but which was, after all, what it made me think of.
+The Tower of Skulls is a powerful symbol of Serbian Independence – but since I’m a child of 1970s America – the entire time I was there, I was thinking of this….